North Carolina homeowners — Cash offers available now. Average close: 14 days. Get your offer today(919) 751-6768

 Frequently Asked Questions — Selling Your House in Clayton NC

 Yes, for traditional listings on updated homes.
-Clayton has benefited from significant appreciation driven by Triangle spillover and the Novo Nordisk campus employment draw.
-However, homes that need significant work or carry complicated situations — probate, tenants, liens — still benefit from a direct cash sale because buyers using financing can't clear those obstacles.
+Clayton has seen strong appreciation driven by Triangle spillover and the Novo Nordisk campus employment draw.
+But homes that need serious work or carry complicated situations — probate, tenants, liens — still benefit from a direct cash sale because buyers using financing can't clear those obstacles.

-Novo Nordisk's Asheboro Road campus has pulled significant professional employment into Johnston County, creating housing demand from pharma workers and contractors who want to avoid the Raleigh commute.
+Novo Nordisk's Asheboro Road campus has pulled thousands of professional jobs into Johnston County, creating housing demand from pharma workers and contractors who want to avoid the Raleigh commute.
 It's pushed values up and tightened inventory in the $275,000-$425,000 range in particular.

 We buy throughout Clayton and Johnston County — Flowers Plantation, Portofino, East Clayton, Old Town Clayton, the US-70 corridor, Garner Road area, and out to Smithfield, Selma, and Four Oaks.
 No part of Johnston County is outside our service area.